 - Cocoa Powder: For the best dark chocolate flavor in the cake, I recommend using a blend of unsweetened natural cocoa powder (1/4 cup; 22g) and Hershey’s “Special Dark” cocoa powder (1/2 cup; 43g).
 Hershey’s Special Dark is actually a mix of natural cocoa powder (an acid) and dutch-process cocoa powder (a base) and it worked fine in this recipe.
 This recipe needs acidic natural cocoa powder, so do not use ALL dutch-process cocoa powder.
 For best results, use 3/4 cup (65g) natural or the blend of natural/Special Dark I used.
 For the chocolate mousse, you can use either unsweetened natural or dutch-process cocoa powder.
 (Or the Hershey’s Special Dark.)

 - Why Room Temperature?
 All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
 Read here for more information.
 Instead of sour cream, you can use plain yogurt.
 The cake won’t taste as rich, but it’s a fine substitute.
-If needed, you can use whole milk mixed with 1/2 teaspoon of white vinegar or fresh lemon juice instead of buttermilk.

 - Chocolate in Mousse & Ganache: Mousse & ganache will only set if the correct chocolate is used.
 You can use high quality chocolate chips if needed (I prefer Ghirardelli semi-sweet chocolate chips), but I recommend using pure chocolate baking bars.
 You can find them right next to the chocolate chips in the baking aisle.
 They are sold in 4 ounce bars.
 I like Bakers or Ghirardelli brands.